Information-Theoretic Analysis of Unsupervised Domain Adaptation: Upper Bounds for EP Generalization Error and Applications

 The theorem can be turned into a version that is more practically relevant, in which the KL term is replaced with their representation-space counter-part (following a similar argument used for deriving Corollary \ref{cor:lower-bound}).
-Although larger sample sizes allows better estimation of that KL term, but estimation utilizing pseudo-labels may have a negative impact (as discussed in Section~\ref{sec:unexpected-bound}), which can get amplified by the larger sample size.
+In addition, note that although larger sample sizes allow better estimation of that KL term, utilizing pseudo-labels for estimation may have a negative impact (as discussed in Section~\ref{sec:unexpected-bound}), which can be amplified by the larger sample size.

 \begin{cor} Let Assumption~\ref{ass:bounded} hold.
 Then